 As demand for strategic metals like copper, nickel, platinum, palladium and gold continues to grow domestically and globally, the Twin Metals Project has the potential to bring great economic opportunity to Minnesota through minerals present in our own backyard.

-Minnesota is well positioned to be a global source for strategic metals mining with more than 4 billion tons of ore containing strategic metal resources in northern Minnesota’s Duluth Complex, the largest known undeveloped deposit of strategic metals in the world.
+Minnesota is well positioned to be a global source for strategic metals mining with more than 4 billion tons of ore containing strategic metal resources in northern Minnesota’s Duluth Complex, the location of the Twin Metals Project and the largest known undeveloped deposit of strategic metals in the world.

 From the highly skilled and hard-working workforce to the presence of numerous natural resources, Minnesota has many assets that have built and sustained the state’s economy over time.
 Included among Minnesota’s assets is the iron mining industry that has played a vital role in the state’s economy for more than 130 years.